Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 As the convoy was subject to several U-boat attacks her gunners kept watch by the guns 24 hours a day, and extra lookouts were stationed.
 Kongsgaard was the 2nd ship in the 8th column (station 82), 2nd Mate Müller was on duty on the bridge in the early morning hours of June 27.
 The captain had just left the bridge when at about 01:50 (British Summertime) the ship right in front of her was torpedoed*, and a few seconds later the vessel in front of her on the starboard side exploded with an enormous bang.
 The ship in front of Kongsgaard was the Dutch Maasdam (station 81) which was torpedoed by U-564 with the loss of 2 men.
 She had 32 passengers and a general cargo.
 Kongsgaard's Captain Moen's report on this incident states that the second ship must have been loaded with explosives, and this fits with the British Malaya II in station 91, also struck by U-564.
 She had a cargo of metal, wheat and TNT, 39 died.

-* Rowher gives the time as 01:55 for Maasdam (60N 30 35W), 01:56 for Malaya II (59 56N 30 35W) and 01:57 for Kongsgaard (60N 30 42W).
-These positions are according to data of the Allied authorities.
+J. Rowher gives the time as 01:55 for Maasdam (60N 30 35W), 01:56 for Malaya II (59 56N 30 35W) and 01:57 for Kongsgaard (60N 30 42W).
+These positions are according to Allied records.
 Obviously, the 3 ships would have been in more or less the same position at the time of attack.

 Shortly afterwards, Kongsgaard received a torpedo from U-564 (Suhren), position 60N 31W according to the captain's report.
 She was engulfed in black smoke from stern to bow from the explosion and also from the ship that had been torpedoed just beforehand.
 Debris from the explosion on the latter ship landed on board Kongsgaard and all around her, while the windows of the chart house and the wheel house burst, as did the doors in the passageway and to the saloon.
 The engine was stopped and all the lifeboats were immediately launched, as it was impossible to see exactly how bad the situation was in the darkness which was made worse by the thick smoke.
 However, when the smoke cleared after a while it looked like the ship would probably stay afloat, so the captain and 9 men remained on board to see what could be done.
-In the meantime 3rd Mate Kolkinn and an able seaman stayed alongside in the starboard lifeboat to be ready to receive the 10 still on board if necessary.
+In the meantime, 3rd Mate Kolkinn and an able seaman stayed alongside in the starboard lifeboat to be ready to receive the 10 still on board if necessary.
 1st Mate Finn Wathne managed to extinguish a fire in the pump room and as the ship was listing about 15° he was also asked to trim from the port tanks to the empty starboard tanks (the torpedo had hit in the empty No. 2 port wingtank and the pump room which was filled).
 As soon as everything appeared to be in order the lifeboat was hoisted back on board.

 In the meantime the Canadian Randa (ex Danish), which the captain says acted as rescue vessel for the column, had launched a motor lifeboat and was picking up crew and passengers from the ship that had been torpedoed in front of them.
 Randa had also picked up the men from Kongsgaard's motor lifeboat and the port boat.
 Randa's motorboat now came over to Kongsgaard and offered to take the remaining men on board, but this no longer seemed necessary.
 M/T Havprins also offered to take them on board (this ship also rescued survivors from the ship that had been torpedoed in front of Kongsgaard, follow the link for more info).
 A 3rd lifeboat from Kongsgaard was a little further away, but its occupants were notified of the fact that Kongsgaard was afloat so they came back to the ship.
 The motorboat from Randa then brought the men already picked up by that ship back to Kongsgaard.
 The motor lifeboat and the port midships lifeboat had been damaged while alongside Randa and were half filled with water.
 They tried to take them back on board, but as they were still in the danger zone this was given up and Kongsgaard proceeded with just the 2 lifeboats.
 Everyone was back on board by 04:10 and she could continue her voyage.
 Around 18:00 she had caught up with the convoy again.

-A telegram from First Lord of the Admiralty arrived on July 5 congratulating them on bringing their ship safely to port after being torpedoed.
+A telegram from First Lord of the Admiralty had arrived on July 5 congratulating them on bringing their ship safely to port after being torpedoed.

 A visitor to my site, George Monk, has told me that the following men received British awards, probably for the above incident? (his source: Seedies List of awards to the British Merchant Navy which includes awards to Allied merchant seamen).